Wendell Fertig: Early war experiences

 On December 20, 1941, Japanese troops invaded the Philippines.
 Among Fertig's duties during the retreat to Bataan and Corregidor was the destruction of supplies left behind by retreating American forces.
 His attention to detail was such that he even drove his new Dodge car off a pier and into Manila Bay.

 Promoted twice by April 1942, Fertig—by then a lieutenant colonel—was sent from Bataan (on Luzon) to Mindanao by General Edward P. King (Luzon Force Commander) to assist General William F. Sharp (Mindanao Force Commander) in the construction of airfields.
-In They Fought Alone, the author states that Lieutennt Colonel Fertig was ordered off Corregidor to join General Douglas MacArthur's headquarters in Australia.
+In They Fought Alone, the author states that Lieutenant Colonel Fertig was ordered off Corregidor to join General Douglas MacArthur's headquarters in Australia.
 However, since he was not known to members of MacArthur's headquarters in Australia, it is probably correct that he was ordered to Mindanao to assist American forces there.
 Fertig arrived on Mindanao on April 30, 1942, and was assigned to supervise the demolition of main roads and bridges to prevent their use by the Japanese.